bjo3rnf/DpnXmlSitemapBundle/README.md

      */
 ```

-or if you simply wnat to use the defaults:
+or if you simply want to use the defaults:

 ```php
     /**